SUSSBIA/fabric-onboarding-experience/03-workspace-operating-model/README.md

 ## Workspace ownership

-Every non-personal workspace should have a clear owner.
+Every non-personal workspace should have clear ownership.

+For department workspaces, this means both a named workspace owner and a named deputy workspace owner.

 A workspace owner should help ensure that: